 The work featured the female creative subject (artist) in a 24 -hour creative process as a "performance" and as precarious labour.

-It presented itself as an exploration of the nature of process versus the structural leanings of late modern neo-liberal "performance society" - And a general case against the rationalization of body and mind as pertaining to a singular, closed temporal discourse.
+It presented itself as an exploration of the nature of process versus the structural leanings of late modern neo-liberal "performance society" - And a general case against the rationalization of body and mind as pertaining to one singular, closed temporal discourse.
 But over time, the purpose and meaning has expanded itself to deal with bio-politics, artistic stamina-ism and elitism, and the value of artistic process versus the value of artistic product.

-Dramaturgically speaking, this "work-in-progress" -performance could be seen as creative research in to creative process- in-action, while exploring the interplay between sound-action and actor as a sensuous and emotional consolidation and continuum, within a given space and context.
+Dramaturgically speaking, this "work-in-progress" -performance could be seen as creative research in to creative process- in-action, while exploring the interplay between sound-action and the actor as a sensuous and emotional consolidation and continuum, within a given space and context. #autopoeisis

 Finally streaming, as a media platform, has a 'voyeuristic' nature that assumes connotations to the monetization of the human body that is seen in the porn industry (i.e. Cam Girls).
-The unhindered access to a human being over such a long period might activate our mind - and imagination - especially when we don't know what this human is going to do - apart from making sound.
+The unhindered access to a human being over such a long period of time, that might activate our mind - and imagination - especially when we don't know what this human is going to do - apart from making sound.